 The Management of Health and Safety at Work Regulations (1999) impose a duty on employers to produce suitable and sufficient risk assessments.
-This would include assessment of any risks to employees, children or others during an educational visit, and the measures that should be taken to minimise these risks.
-For regular activities, such as taking pupils to a local swimming pool, the risks should be considered under the school's general arrangements and a check to make sure that the precautions remain suitable is all that is required.
-For annual or infrequent activities, a review of an existing assessment may be all that is needed.
-For new higher-risk activities or trips, a specific assessment of the significant risks should be carried out.
+This would include assessment of any risks to staff, children or others during an educational visit, and the measures that should be taken to minimise these risks.
+For regular activities, such as taking pupils to a local swimming pool, the risks should be considered under the school's general arrangements and a check to make sure